sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Includes a pair of classes to allow including page breaks on printed forms.
 * Modifies the Date/Time control.
 * Modifies the z-index on Datepickers to display them when forms are loaded into Elementor pop-ups.

-= 1.2.39 =

-* Implements the RANDOM operation.
-It allows getting random numbers in a range.
-* Modifies the forms builder dashboard.